Andrée Watters: Biography

 In 2008, Watters was one of the headliners of the 2008 CFL Grey Cup Diet Pepsi Halftime Show.
 Along with fellow Canadian natives, Theory of a Deadman.

 Her third album titled Minuit was released on April 29, 2008.
 The title song MINUIT was a #1 hit on the Francophone Chart in Quebec.
 She herself co-wrote the ten tracks and the album was produced along with singer-songwriter Sylvain Cossette who guided her as producer/co-songwriter of the album.
 The album consisted of a mix of rock songs and ballads in which Cossette had many top-charted singles during his career.
 At the same time, she signed with Universal Music and Mark Vinet Management.

 During the summer of 2008, she toured along with Dan Bigras and his show titled "Dan et ses blondes", and opened for Cossette's "70s Tour" and a tour of her own in 2010.

 In 2009, she translated Justin Bieber's hit song, One Less Lonely Girl, and coached him when he recorded the French version.

 In 2011, Andrée released a new album Country Rock, which has since peaked at #29 on the Canadian Albums Chart.

 In 2012, Watters' released a second country album titled "Country Rock COVER" and toured French Canada.
 She was also nominated for 2 Felix awards, including Best Country Album.

 Starting in 2011, her production company has been involved with many music projects including: Girls Wanna Have Fun!, 70s, All Star, 5x5, Glam Rock, as well as children projects: Ari Cui Cui, Lily et le Lutin, and Pyjama Party.

 In 2017, Andrée Watters Productions launched ReCover Band, SuperNOVA, Funk & Soul and a reboot of the hit show Girls Wanna Have Fun!

-Andrée Watters is managed by Mark Vinet, a Montreal-based entertainment lawyer and businessman.